 Unlike some DIY systems currently available on the market, MyPlace doesn’t require any add-ons.
-With MyPlace, you can control your home from the one centrally located hub and because they’re both from Advantage Air, our MyAir and MyLights smart systems both work off it.
+With MyPlace, you can control your home from the one centrally located hub and because it’s also from Advantage Air, our MyAir smart system works off it.

-Seamlessly integrating with each other, you can adjust your lights and reverse cycle aircon from the same smart home touchscreen and app, meaning no add-ons are required.
+Seamlessly integrating with each other, you can adjust your reverse cycle air con from the same smart home touchscreen and app, meaning no add-ons are required.
 Then for further integration, simply tap the Android icon and it’s also a tablet that can be loaded up with other smart home products and your other apps.